apache/royale-docs/compiler.md

 [Apache Royale](https://royale.apache.org/) provides a compiler (some call it a transpiler or cross-compiler) and a command-line debugger to turn your source code into compiled output you can share with users.
 The compiler takes [AS3](features/as3), [MXML](features/mxml), and CSS as inputs.

 The main output of the compiler is **JavaScript**.
-The compiler can also output **SWF**s for the **Adobe Flash** and **AIR** runtimes.
+The compiler can also output the **SWF** format for the **Adobe AIR** and **Adobe Flash Player** runtimes.
 There is some initial work on **Web Assembly** output.

-> It is relatively straightforward to add additional output formats to the compiler.
+> The compiler is architected in a way to make it possible to add additional output formats in the future.

-The code is based on the <a href="https://www.adobe.com/content/dam/acom/en/devnet/air/pdfs/adobe-actionscript-compiler-20-release-notes.pdf" target="_blank">ActionScript Compiler 2.0</a> that Adobe donated to Apache.
+The code is based on the <a href="https://web.archive.org/web/20171025115551/https://www.adobe.com/content/dam/acom/en/devnet/air/pdfs/adobe-actionscript-compiler-20-release-notes.pdf" target="_blank">ActionScript Compiler 2.0</a> that Adobe donated to Apache.
 The SWF output was pretty much working at the time of donation.
 Volunteers working on the Apache Flex and Royale projects have created the JavaScript output code.

 ## User Guide